dmouscher/nomic/rules-public.md

 ## 377

 A random word will be generated from an online word generator chosen by the moderator.
 For every past instance of the word posted by a player in Buisness and Discussion, that player will get 1 point.
 If no points are allocated then a new word will be generated and the process repeated.
 One may gain no more then 50 points by this rule.
 Banana.

+## 379

+Roses are red,
+violets are blue,
+i got a proposal
+from me to you!

+Any item you hold
+and any resource too,
+if youre so bold
+can be eaten, true!

+The item is then used
+without it's effect
+and into your hand
+the remains you collect.

+So in conclusion you have
+an item of shit,
+as what goes in, comes out
+and so it is writ.

+Shit has no use,
+except in this,
+one can fling it to another,
+like monkeys if you wish.

+Just be sure that the target,
+is in your location
+Otherwise the distance,
+will be their salvation.